Volunteer's FAQ

 In the Boot Camp pages, you will learn about the Organizational structure and the apps we use, including:

 • Slack: Team Communication After Basic Training occurs through Slack’s team application, located elsewhere online and by email.
-Watch a Video About How To Use SlackAt the end of Boot Camp, you will find a link to join Slack and a link once you complete basic training, post a reply to this forum indicating that you watched the video, are oriented, and ready for the next steps.
+Watch a Video About How To Use SlackAt the end of Boot Camp, you will find a link to join Slack and a link once you complete basic training, post a reply to this forum indicating that you watched the video, are oriented, and are ready for the next steps.

-• YouTube: See VA DME Training Videos.
+• YouTube: See VA DME Training Videos

 Please also use a laptop or computer to complete the Boot Camp training.
 There have been issues of using a mobile device/phone when logging into the DME website and the Boot Camps.